-Normalized $NO_x$ and VOC sensitivities were calculated for each monitor by dividing the relative sensitivities to the home state's $NO_x$ or VOC emissions by the amount of emission reductions in the home state listed in
+Normalized NOx and VOC sensitivities were calculated for each monitor by dividing the relative sensitivities to the home state's NOx or VOC emissions by the amount of emission reductions in the home state listed in Table 5-4.

-Table 5-4.
 Normalized NOx and VOC sensitivities were stacked in a bar for each monitor and all the monitors in a state were grouped in a chart.
 Figure 5-57 through Figure 5-66 show the normalized NOx and VOC sensitivities at the monitors of the 10 SESARM states (Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia and West Virginia).
+The averages for each state are summarized in Figure 5-67.

-In general, the normalized NOx sensitivities are an order of magnitude larger than the normalized VOC sensitivities.
-This means that one ton of NOx reduction is at least ten times more beneficial than one ton of VOC reduction.
+In general, the normalized $NO_x$ sensitivities are an order of magnitude larger than the normalized VOC sensitivities.
+This means that one ton of $NO_x$ reduction is at least ten times more beneficial than one ton of VOC reduction.
 But there are several exceptions to this rule.
-First and foremost, in Florida the normalized VOC sensitivities are of the same order of magnitude as normalized NOx sensitivities at several sites and even larger at some sites.
-Then at some Kentucky sites and one Virginia site normalized NOx or VOC sensitivities are of the same order of magnitude.
-NOx or VOC reductions are sometimes disbeneficial; in those cases the normalized for each monitor.
-This ratio is typically larger than 10 except at several coastal sites and some sites along the borders of the SESARM states with CENRAP, LADCO and MANE-VU (Figure 5-67).
+First and foremost, in Florida the normalized VOC sensitivities are of the same order of magnitude as normalized $NO_x$ sensitivities at several sites and even larger at some sites.
+Then at some Kentucky sites and one Virginia site normalized $NO_x$ or VOC sensitivities are of the same order of magnitude. $NO_x$ or VOC reductions are sometimes disbeneficial; in those cases the normalized sensitivity is positive.
+The ratio of normalized $NO_x$ sensitivity to normalized VOC sensitivity was calculated for each monitor.
+This ratio is typically larger than 10 except at several coastal sites and some sites along the borders of the SESARM states with CENRAP, LADCO and MANE-VU (Figure 5-68).

-Figure 5-57 Normalized NOx and VOC sensitivities at Alabama sites
+Figure 5-57.
+Normalized NOx and VOC sensitivities at Alabama sites

-Figure 5-58 Normalized NOx and VOC sensitivities at Florida sites
+Figure 5-58.
+Normalized NOx and VOC sensitivities at Florida sites

-Figure 5-59 Normalized NOx and VOC sensitivities at Georgia sites
+Figure 5-59.
+Normalized NOx and VOC sensitivities at Georgia sites

-Figure 5-60 Normalized NOx and VOC sensitivities at Kentucky sites
+Figure 5-60.
+Normalized NOx and VOC sensitivities at Kentucky sites

-Figure 5-61 Normalized NOx and VOC sensitivities at Mississippi sites
+Figure 5-61.
+Normalized NOx and VOC sensitivities at Mississippi sites

-Figure 5-62 Normalized NOx and VOC sensitivities at North Carolina sites
+Figure 5-62.
+Normalized NOx and VOC sensitivities at North Carolina sites

-Figure 5-63 Normalized NOx and VOC sensitivities at South Carolina sites
+Figure 5-63.
+Normalized NOx and VOC sensitivities at South Carolina sites

-Figure 5-64 Normalized NOx and VOC sensitivities at Tennessee sites
+Figure 5-64.
+Normalized NOx and VOC sensitivities at Tennessee sites

-Figure 5-65 Normalized NOx and VOC sensitivities at Virginia sites
+Figure 5-65.
+Normalized NOx and VOC sensitivities at Virginia sites

-Figure 5-66 Normalized NOx and VOC sensitivities at West Virginia sites
+Figure 5-66.
+Normalized NOx and VOC sensitivities at West Virginia sites